Eco-Friendly Ferry Travel: Protect the Environment While on Holiday

 Eco-friendly ferries: Conventional vs high speed

-Research has shown that slower vessels emit less exhaust gas compared to high-speed ones.
-According to Oceana, even a 20% reduction in the ferry speed can lead to a 50% reduction in air pollutants.
-However, ferry companies are constantly coming up with and implementing new technologies such as LNG engines in high-speed vessels in order to make them more eco-friendly.
+However, ferry companies are constantly coming up with and implementing new technologies, such as LNG engines in high-speed vessels in order to make them more eco-friendly.
 In conclusion, the golden rule of saving fuel is going slower!

 Case Study: Traveling from Greece to Italy by car, airplane or ferry

-- Greece - Italy by airplane: Τhe distance between Athens and Venice in a straight line is around 1270km.
+- Greece - Italy by airplane: the distance between Athens and Venice in a straight line is around 1270 km.
 According to BEIS, the average CO2 emission is 0.18 kg per passenger which translates to 1270 km x 0.18 kg = 228.6 kg CO2 per passenger.

 According to the calculations above, traveling by ferry is much more environmentally friendly compared to traveling by airplane.
 Even though cars emit less CO2 than ferries, it is important to note that in our calculations we didn't include factors such as other kinds of toxic emissions, prices, tolls and human fatigue.

 Some European ferry companies that are using new technologies aimed at environmental sustainability are: